-Constructively sharing ideas based upon evidence is an important feature of science and engineering.
-This practice is about how pupils begin to share their ideas and demonstrate evidence to others in a group.
+Constructively share ideas based upon evidence that it is an important feature of science and engineering.
+This practice is about how students begin to share their ideas and demonstrate evidence to others in a group.

 8. Obtain, evaluate, and communicate information